English

 • to help children develop a fluent, joined style of handwriting using the cursive style.

-APPROACHES TO SPEAKING AND LISTENING
+SPEAKING AND LISTENING

 We recognise the importance of spoken language in pupils’ development across the whole curriculum - spoken language underpins the development of reading and writing.
 Children are encouraged to develop effective communication skills in readiness for later life.
-Opportunities to develop these skills include: a yearly speech competition, class assemblies, talk partners, drama and performances.
-All of the speaking and listening skills are taught in Literacy, across the curriculum and during extra-curricular activities too.

 We recognise the need for all pupils to speak, read and write Standard English fluently and accurately, while acknowledging that a pupil's own dialect, or other language is of prime importance.
 It is our school policy to encourage children to use Standard English.